 Becoming a full WFTO Member happens in two steps – each step has unique procedures and carries different rights and responsibilities.

-STEP 1 : become a provisional member
+STEP 1 : Becoming a Provisional Member

-1. Submit the application
+1. Submit the Application

 – Attach all the required documents